GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 - `animation.persist()` marks an animation as non-replaceable.

 {% Aside %}
-  The last two methods are commonly used with compositing modes, such as "add".
-Check out the demo below to see them in action.
+  `animation.commitStyles()` and `animation.persist()` are commonly used with compositing modes, such as "add".
+Check out the composite modes demo below to see them in action.
 {% endAside %}

 ## Smoother animations with composite modes